LJS360d/rolando2/README.md

 ### Development:

 1. Rename the file `example.env` in `.env` and follow the instructions written on it for the value of each needed enviroment variable
+2. Go to the `docker` folder and run `docker-compose up -d` to create the local database connection <br> (ignore the node container for development)
-2. Run `pnpm dev` or `npm run dev`
+2. Run `npm run dev` to start the local dev server
+2. Run `npm run dev:css` to watch for changes in the tailwind classes used in the frontend pages
-3. You now have a running rolando.
+3. You now have a running rolando dev environment.

 ### Production:

 1. Rename the file `example.env` in `.env` and follow the instructions written on it for the value of each needed enviroment variable for production
-2. Run `pnpm build` or `npm run build` to build the project with webpack
+2. Run `npm run build` to build the project with webpack
-3. Run `pnpm start` or `npm run start` to start the application in production mode
+3. Run `npm run start` to start the application in production mode

 ## Contact